The definitive guide to SLAM & mobile mapping

 SLAM and mobile mapping

 Now we can talk about the application of SLAM most important to us: mobile mapping systems.
-You can think of these tools as laser scanners designed to offer the best possible building documentation workflows.
+Simultaneous localization and mapping technology uses laser scanners designed to offer the best possible building documentation workflows.

 Mobile mapping systems use a combination of highly calibrated sensors and SLAM technology optimized for mapping.
-These tools enable you to capture 3D point clouds and panoramic images as you walk.
+These tools understand how to implement SLAM, enabling you to capture 3D point clouds and panoramic images as you walk.
 They offer fast, comprehensive documentation for large assets and complex environments like factories work sites, and offices.

 You might also see these devices referred to as: